-Induction cooktops are becoming increasingly popular with home cooks and for good reason.
-Unlike standard gas or electric cooktops, induction cookers heat the cooking pans only.
-This means the cooktop and the area around it remain cool to touch.
+Induction cooktops are becoming increasingly popular for good reason.
 Not sure about induction cooking?
-Here I cover what you need to know; how to use an induction cooker and more.
+Here I cover what you need to know, how to use an induction cooker, and more.

 About Using An Induction Cooker

-If you decide to invest in an induction cooker, there are a few considerations you might want to know.
+If you decide to invest in an induction cooker, there are a few things you might ponder.

 What this covers…